emreclsr/Go_BookStore/README.md

 ## Go Book Store

 This program provides functions for events that may occur in a book store.
-Functions can be running with flags via CLI.
-If the mode flag is empty or wrong, the program return usage.

 *This program is an example of an exercise written in Go language.*